Bill Weiss

 He moved to San Francisco the following year and began his work as the statistician of the California and Far West Leagues.
 He was associated with the California League for many years.

 In 1950, Weiss began his association with the Pacific Coast League.
 In 1954, he married Faye Nelson, who was his "number one assistant" for more than fifty years.
 From 1959 to 1984, he was president of a San Francisco Bay Area amateur league, the Peninsula Winter League, which helped local players, such as Baseball Hall of Famers Willie Stargell and Joe Morgan, to develop their skills.
 In 1988 he became an executive with Howe Sportsdata.
 He also wrote a column for Baseball America for several years.
 Weiss joined the Society for American Baseball Research (SABR) on September 3, 1971, as member No. 34, less than one month after the organization's founding.
 In 1977, he was named "King of Baseball" by Minor League Baseball.

 In 1998, Weiss and fellow historian Marshall Wright were chosen to select The National Baseball Association's top 100 minor league teams.

-In 2004, he received the Tony Salin Memorial Award, which is awarded annually by The Baseball Reliquary to a person who dedicates his or her life to baseball history.
+In 2004, he received the Tony Salin Memorial Award, which is awarded annually by The Baseball Reliquary to a person who dedicates their life to baseball history.

 In 2005, he became the official League Historian and Secretary of the newly formed Golden Baseball League.

 In 2014, the San Diego Central Library announced it had acquired the "Bill Weiss Collection of baseball artifacts and information", which would be a part of the Library's Sullivan Family Baseball Research Center.
 The collection includes "... a compilation of thousands of individual questionnaires that were filled out by high school ballplayers of past generations who would go on to play Major League Baseball."